linhongbin-ws/DreamerBC/doc/tunning_note.md

 rssm stoch discrete to 48, still does not train well, the image does not converge

 small replay buffer 8000 does not train well

+image grad weight exceed 100:1 is not train goood